 Key discussion points from our SME lending breakfast

 Earlier this month we ran a breakfast briefing in London for all our UK lending clients, brokers and partners.
-I’m pleased to say it was an informative and engaging session and the feedback from those that attended has been overtly positive.
+I’m pleased to say it was an informative and engaging session and the feedback from those that attended has been overly positive.

 We were lucky that an excellent selection of our friends in the industry were available to speak and the themes covered ranged from digital transformation, to Open Banking, and from the “value” of data to more informed lending.